sfinnie/helloLSP/readme.md

 The link between the two is the `countdownBlocking` literal.
 Removing the unnecessary commands requires removing:

 1. the "commands" entry in `package.json`
-1. The corresponding entry in the `JsonLanguageServer` class
+1. The corresponding constant definition in the `JsonLanguageServer` class
 1. The python function that implements the class

+We'll remove the configuration and code for the following commands:

+* countDownBlocking
+* CountDownNonBlocking
+* showConfigurationAsync
+* showConfigurationCallback
+* showConfigurationThread

+Launching the development instance, typing `ctrl-shift-p` and entering "countdown" now doesn't show up our commands.
+Task complete.

+## Naming: enough, already, Json

 # To Do